-For cash management purposes, the Fund may invest up to 10% of its NAV in aggregate in collective investment schemes, including open-ended exchange traded funds ("ETF").
+For cash management purposes, the Fund may invest up to 10% of its NAV in aggregate in collective investment schemes, including ETF.
 For the avoidance of doubt, open-ended ETF (both UCITS and alternative investment funds) are considered collective investment schemes for the purposes of this restriction.
 Collective investment schemes must meet the criteria set out in the Central Bank's Guidance on "UCITS Acceptable investments in other Investment Funds".
 The Fund will not invest in other sub-funds of the ICAV.